ElijahBelov/ckanext-datastore-profiler/README.md

 - Reach out to opendata@toronto.ca
 - Reach out on the Civic Tech Toronto Slack

-## Descriptive Statitics for Integers and Floats:
+## Descriptive Statistics for Integers and Floats:
 - mean
 - min
 - max
 - median
 - count of distinct values

-## Descriptive Statitics for Dates and Datetimes:
+## Descriptive Statistics for Dates and Datetimes:
 - earliest date
 - latest date
 - earliest time